9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 1. Strengthen active reflection and self-compassion practices

-When helping individuals recover from burnout, I highly recommend extra self-compassion and patience, as well as reflective exercises to see the big picture of what may be going on.
+When helping individuals recover from burnout, self-compassion is a powerful tool, but patience and reflective exercises are the most important things to see the big picture of what may be going on and have a full recovery.

-Studies indicate that actively cultivating self-compassion and empathy can mitigate the impact of burnout.
+Studies indicate that actively cultivating self-compassion and empathy can make a key difference in symptoms of burnout.
 With practice, you can start cultivating self-compassion in your everyday life.
-This will alleviate existing burnout symptoms and prevent further ones.
+This will alleviate existing burnout symptoms and reduce the future risk of burnout.

-Here are some ways to practice self-compassion when recovering from burnout:
+Here are some effective ways to practice self-compassion and address burnout:

 2. Create action items for systemic changes

-Action items that fit your schedule and demands can help make lasting systemic changes in your daily life.
-Here are some everyday ways to effect change in your work life, preventing further burnout:
+Action items that fit your schedule and demands can help make lasting systemic changes in your daily personal and work life.
+Here are some everyday ways to effect change in your professional life, to create support systems and prevent further burnout:

 Download Your Free 9 Ways To Recover From Burnout: Moving Forward When You're Exhausted Guide